zhangxijing97/MarsMission/README.md

 # Mars Mission

-Mars Mission is an iOS game that challenges players to navigate a spacecraft through obstacles and land safely on Mars.
+Mars Mission is is a video game running on the ios platform that challenges players to navigate a spacecraft through obstacles and land safely on Mars.

 ## Gameplay